How Repair Providers Are Evaluated in This Network

 Scenario 3: Provider with a prior complaint record

-A provider listed for 18 months receives a documented complaint through the dispute reference channel.
-The listing is flagged for out-of-cycle review.
+A provider verified for 18 months receives a documented complaint through the dispute reference channel.
+The provider is flagged for out-of-cycle review.
 The provider's standing is assessed against the same criteria applied at initial intake; no special penalty weighting is applied automatically, but unresolved complaints active at the time of re-evaluation may result in status reclassification.

 Single-trade vs. multi-trade providers represent a consistent distinction in evaluation complexity.
 Single-trade providers have a narrower documentation footprint and faster average review cycles.
-Multi-trade providers present a higher verification load but may qualify for broader placement across the Authority Industries Repair Specializations taxonomy.
+Multi-trade providers present a higher verification load but may qualify for broader placement across the Professional Services Authority Repair Specializations taxonomy.

 Decision boundaries